2stable/authenticator.2stable.com/privacy-policy.md

 * Device locale.
 * Device type, CPU architecture, and version of the operating system.

-We use Amplitude and App Center to collect and manage this data.
+We use Amplitude to collect and manage this data.

 <br>